-A merchant gateway means you haven a bank account, called a merchant account, with an actual bank (not online companies like PayPal etc).
+A merchant gateway means you have a bank account, called a merchant account, with an actual bank (not online companies like PayPal etc).
 This allows you to accept credit and debit cards.

 This allows you to have your own online merchant gateway instead of using PayPal.
 This means you can log into a website, enter someone’s credit card number, expiry date and CCV (security code), and debit the money from their credit card like magic!

-It also means you can pay less merchant fees (closer to 1% - 2% per transaction depending on what industry you are in).
+It also means you can pay fewer merchant fees (closer to 1% – 2% per transaction depending on what industry you are in).

 It also means you can get a physical credit card machine that accepts EFTPOS payments when the client doesn’t have a credit or debit card, just their normal ATM card.

 A merchant account can be difficult to get though, especially when starting a business.
 Try contacting a smaller bank or a bank you have an existing history with.
 The bank’s main concern is the risk of credit card fraud and customer complaints.